 Starting from my PhD, we set out to develop transcriptomic and genomic resources for a representative species from the Asymmetron genus, Asymmetron lucayanum, by both RNA-seq and whole-genome shotgun (WGS) sequencing.
 By comparing its transcriptomic and genomic sequences with those of distantly related amphioxus species from the Branchiostoma genus, as well as with several representative vertebrate species, many aspects of genome biology for amphioxus were illuminated.
 Amongst the findings are a seemingly slow lineage-specific molecular evolutionary rate, observed sets of fast-evolving genes, a new calibration of molecular and fossil data describing the evolution of this lineage, a first pass description of conserved non-coding elements, a collection of genes potentially specific to germline development, and the evolution of genes encoding green fluorescent proteins (GFPs) in amphioxus.
 These findings lay a good foundation for functional studies on this important organisms.
-Starting from August 2016, we are working on applying long-read sequencing technology (PacBio) to generate high quality genome assembly for Asymmetron lucayanum, towards a better understanding of its biology and evolution, as well as the evolutionary transition from invertebrates to vertebrates.
+Recently, through an international collaboration, we started to work on producing a high quality genome assembly for Asymmetron lucayanum by combining long-read sequencing and chromosome conformation capture technologies, which will greatly help us to better understand the biology and evolution of Asymmetron amphioxus.

 Baker’s yeast, Saccharomyces cerevisiae, is a leading biological model system with great economic importance in food, medicine, and biotechological industries.
 Discoveries in S. cerevisiae have helped shed light on almost every aspect of molecular biology and genetics.
 It was the first eukaryote to have its genome sequence, population genomics and genotype–phenotype map extensively explored.